-The transaction supports the following key operational priorities of ADB's Strategy 2030: (i) addressing remaining poverty and reducing inequalities; (ii) promoting rural development; and (iii) improving progress in gender equality.
-The transaction is consistent with government efforts to promote the well-being of its citizens and ADBs country partnership strategy, 2014 - 2018 for Georgia.
+The proposed transaction supports improving progress in gender equality in line with ADB's strategy 2030.
+The transaction is consistent with government efforts to promote the well-being of its citizens and ADBs country partnership strategy, 2014-2018 with Georgia.

-Consistency with sector strategy and relevant ADB operations.
 ADB plays a tangible role in deepening the finance sector in Georgia.
-Since 2007, ADB provided nonsovereign loans amounting to $255 million and TA to banks.
-As well as through its Trade Finance Program.
+Since 2007, it has provided nonsovereign loans amounting to $255 million and TA to banks and its Trade Finance Program.
 ADBs nonsovereign efforts align with a sovereign program approved in 2016 and a new program anticipated for 2019 to develop the capital markets, including the issuance of lari bonds and covered bond legislation, among other banking policy reforms.